-Before diving in, let me give you a quick overview of ITIL.
-ITIL stands for Information Technology Infrastructure Library.
-It’s a framework of best practices for managing IT services.
-The goal is simple: align IT services with business needs while boosting efficiency and customer satisfaction.
-In this article, I’ll focus on exception events, one of the key types of ITIL events.
-Let’s explore what they mean, why they matter, and how businesses handle them effectively.
+Before we start, here’s a quick overview of ITIL.
+It stands for Information Technology Infrastructure Library and provides best practices for managing IT services effectively.
+The goal is to align IT with business needs and improve customer satisfaction.
+In this article, I’ll explain ITIL Exception Events — what they are, why they matter, and how organizations handle them to maintain smooth and reliable IT operations.

 What Are ITIL Events?